JoshDavid/EasyGUI/README.md

 R ←specifyParams args

 - R is a namespace containing fields that can be set.
 The namespace has the following properties
-	-	CSS             ⍝ This will be inserted between style tags on the page.
+	-	CSS             ⍝ This text will be inserted between 'style' tags in the page.
 	-	Coord           ⍝ Coordinate system the page will follow.
-'Prop' by default.
+'Prop' by default
 	-	Head            ⍝ This text will be inserted between 'head' tags in the page.
 	-	Header          ⍝ A message to be to be displayed on the page.
-Defaults to h3.
+Defaults to h3
 	-	JavaScript      ⍝ This text will be inserted between 'script' tags in the page.
-	-	Posn
+	-	Posn				    ⍝ Page position.
+This is a 2 item integer vector of Y and X values, respectively.
-	-	Size
+	-	Size		        ⍝ Page size.
+This is a 2 item integer vector of Y and X values, respectively.
-	-	Title
+	-	Title           ⍝ Page title.
-	-	BtnCaption
+	-	BtnCaption      ⍝ Submit button caption.
+Defaults to 'OK'
-	-	BtnPosn
+	-	BtnPosn         ⍝ Submit button position.
+Can be any permutation of {top,left,bottom,right}.
+A common use is 'bottom right'

 - Args can be defined as key/value pairs.
 With the key being a defined property in the namespace (see list above) and the value being the value you wish to populate that property with.
 Examples:

-      R← specifyParams (‘Title’ ‘myTitle’)(‘Size’ 30 30)
+      R←specifyParams (‘Title’ ‘myTitle’)(‘Size’ 30 30)
       R.CSS← 'body{background-color:blue}'

 R can be universally passed to any functions below as a left argument.
 This includes Queries, Notifications, and Graphics.
 All the user functions are limited to only one optional argument, and that argument is the result of the specifyParams function.